kalemaria/mle-workshop-day1-train/README.md

 This project focuses on converting a Jupyter notebook into a training pipeline to predict taxi trip durations.
 It utilizes the NYC TLC Trip Record Data to model and forecast travel times in New York City.

+This project was done during the Machine Learning Engineering Course (Day 1) at Constructor Academy's Data Science Bootcamp.
+This is the original repository of the workshop: https://github.com/alexeygrigorev/ml-engineering-contsructor-workshop/

 ## Installation instructions

 Pre-requisites: